 Certificate of Public Works Management Program

-In cooperation with the Georgia Chapter of the American Public Works Association (APWA), the Vinson Institute administers the Georgia Certificate of Public Works Management (CPWM) Program.
+In cooperation with the Georgia Chapter of the American Public Works Association (APWA), the Institute of Government administers the Georgia Certificate of Public Works Management (CPWM) Program.
 This certificate program requires participants to complete 60 instructional contact hours in public works topics and management/leadership skills.
 Upon earning this certificate, participants can be further recognized by the APWA by completing an additional 30 hours of continuing education instruction in selected public works subjects, for a total of 90 hours.

 The Georgia program was one of the first public works management institute certificate programs approved by the APWA, and it is the only one in the United States directly connected with and sponsored by an institution of higher education.
 Although started in the southeast, the Georgia CPWM certificate program is available to all North American APWA members.

-The courses composing the required and elective sessions of the program are taught by both Vinson Institute instructional faculty and public works professionals.
+The courses composing the required and elective sessions of the program are taught by both Institute of Government instructional faculty and public works professionals.
 The practical approach to training public works managers and supervisors seeks to encourage professionalism, increase knowledge of effective management practices, and develop skills to help managers provide outstanding local government services.

 Of the 90 hours of instruction mandated by APWA, 60 hours are composed of the following required courses: